newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script-5m.md

 And this is only the start.
-We are not only building on Sui — we are bringing millions of fans around the world onto Sui.
+We are not only building on Sui — we are bringing millions of fans onto Sui.

 Thank you very much.